Is your food spending normal?

 Clearly, there’s a huge range in budget between Thrifty and Liberal.
 For my family of three, the Liberal Plan is nearly twice as much as the Thrifty Plan!

-Keep in mind also that these numbers are for the country as a whole.
+Keep in mind that these figures represent food costs for the country as a whole.
 If you live in an area that has far-from-average costs for produce, meat, dairy, etc., your numbers may look pretty different.

 3. Now figure out what you’re actually spending.